 The idea for Mixture of experts (MoE) comes from the study by \citet{jacobs1991adaptive}.
-Like ensemble methods, the concept involved a supervised procedure for a system composed of separate networks, each responsible for a different subset of training cases.
-Each network, or expert, specializes in a distinct region of the input space.
+The concept involved a supervised procedure for a system composed of separate networks, each responsible for a different subset of training cases.
+Each network, or expert, specialises in a distinct region of the input space.
 The choice of expert is managed by a gating network, which determines the weights for each expert.
 Both the experts and the gating network are trained during the training process.

 More recently, the study by \citet{eigen2013learning} proposed integrating MoE as components within deep neural networks.
 This allowed MoE to function as layers in a multilayer network, enabling models to be both large and efficient, which led to the employment of the MoE method in the NLP setting.
 The study by \citet{shazeer2017outrageously} proposed a 137-billion-parameter LSTM model (the prevalent NLP architecture for language modelling at the time) by introducing sparsity, which allowed for very fast inference even at large scales.
 This work, which focused on translation, encountered several challenges such as high communication costs and training instabilities.
-After the success of the Mixtral 8x7B \cite{jiang2024mixtral}, MoE have been used in several LLMs because they enable more efficient pre-training with fewer computing resources, allowing greater scalability in terms of model size and data set size.
-The studies show that a MoE model achieves the same quality as its dense counterpart much faster during pre-training, leading to its usage in training multi-trillion parameter models, such as the 1.6T parameters Switch Transformers \cite{fedus2022switch}.
+After the success of the Mixtral 8x7B \cite{jiang2024mixtral}, MoE have been used in several LLMs because they enable more efficient pre-training with fewer computing resources, allowing greater scalability in terms of model and data set size.
+The studies show that a MoE model achieves the same quality as its dense counterpart much faster during pre-training, leading to its usage in training multi-trillion parameter models \cite{fedus2022switch}.

 Although several studies showed that MoE are an efficient strategy to achieve greater scalability, very few studies (if any) focused on performance gains that could be obtained by this method.
 To our knowledge, no study to date explored how MoE can benefit supervised keyword extraction (or in fact any sequence labelling) tasks.